Entocort EC (Budesonide) to Treat Crohn's Disease

 How It's Taken

-According to the Entocort prescribing information, it is normally taken in a 9 mg dose every morning to treat mild to moderately active Crohn’s disease for up to 8 weeks.
+According to the Entocort prescribing information, it is normally taken in a 9 milligram (mg) dose every morning to treat mild to moderately active Crohn’s disease for up to eight weeks.

 For Crohn's disease that is in clinical remission, Entocort EC may be prescribed as a maintenance drug.
-In this case, 6 mg is taken once a day for up to 3 months.
-After 3 months, it has not been proven to have any more benefit with regard to Crohn's disease.
+In this case, 6 mg is taken once a day for up to three months.
+After three months, it has not been proven to have any more benefits with regard to Crohn's disease.

 If You Miss a Dose